-Amee Huppin Sherer has been working as a Jewish Educator in the Seattle area for over 25 years.
+Amee Huppin Sherer has been working as a Jewish Educator in the Seattle area for over 30years.
 She has taught almost every age group from first grade to adults, and most recently was on the faculty at the Seattle Jewish Community School for thirteen years.
 She has her BA in Jewish Studies and her Masters in Education, both from UW.
-She is delighted to be returning to Hillel at the University of Washington, where she was the program director for three years in the early nineties, and the Acting Director when Rabbi Dan Bridge took a sabbatical in 1995.
-Amee is married to Michael Sherer and they have two amazing teenagers.
+She is delighted to have returned to Hillel at the University of Washington, where she was the program director for three years in the early nineties, and the Acting Director when Rabbi Dan Bridge took a sabbatical in 1995.
+Amee is married to Michael Sherer and they have two college-age children.
 She is a fan of all things purple (Go Huskies!) and has been known to find the best deals in town because she loves coupons and sales.
 She always has a good stash of chocolate in her office so stop by and say hello!

 Terri Green has been working in the field of development for the past 20 years.
 Her professional focus has been on supporting social justice causes through successful special event planning, grant writing and marketing.
 Terri has a BA from Miami University in Oxford, Ohio where she met her husband, Damian Green (an oncologist and UW faculty member), while standing in line at Miami’s Hillel for a Passover Seder in 1990.
 Terri is excited to dedicate her creative energies to UW Hillel and is deeply committed to cultivating the essential link that Hillel provides connecting our Seattle Jewish community to the future.
 When not at work, you can find her out with her four fantastic daughters and husband swimming, skiing, hiking and just loving the Pacific Northwest.